Dr Vinson Chan

 Profile

-Dr Chan graduated from Leeds Medical School in 2022 with the Hillman Prize in General Medicine.
-He completed his foundation training at the University Hospitals of Derby and Burton NHS Trust in 2024.
-In 2024, he was awarded a competitive Cancer Research UK Pre-doctoral Research Bursary to pursue a Clinical Research Fellow year in interventional oncology at Leeds.
-He will be starting training as an Interventional Radiologist in September 2025.
+Dr. Chan graduated from Leeds School of Medicine in 2022 with the Hillman Prize in General Medicine, completed foundation training in 2024, and was awarded a competitive Cancer Research UK (CRUK) Pre-doctoral Research Bursary in Interventional Oncology before commencing speciality training in Interventional Radiology.

 Responsibilities